marekweb/shopify-normalize-hostname/README.md

 - The admin interface for a store at `https://{hostname}/admin`
 - The admin interface of an app within a store at `https://{hostname}/admin/apps/{api-key}`
 - ScriptTags URL which are automatically loaded with the hostname as a query parameter, like `https://example.com/script.js?shop={hostname}`

-Because the `myshopify.com` part is always the same, you can store just the **subdomain** of the hostname as the identifier.

 ## Definition of Valid Hostname